-Something to note is that bankruptcy should be considered as a last resort.
-For some people, it’s a way out if debts have been unmanageable or their facing foreclosure on their home.
+Something to note is that bankruptcy should be considered a last resort.
+For some people, it’s a way out if debts have been unmanageable or they’re facing foreclosure on their home.
 Just remember it does have consequences that are worth considering before making a decision.
-One of them being damage to your credit because bankruptcy can remain on your credit for 7 to 10 years, depending on which chapter of bankruptcy you file.
+One of them is damage to your credit because bankruptcy can remain on your credit for 7 to 10 years, depending on which chapter of bankruptcy you file.

-As another resort, you might be able to negotiate with your creditors and work out a payment plan or another arrangement that is satisfactory.
+As another resort, you might be able to negotiate with your creditors and work out a payment plan or another satisfactory arrangement.
 It doesn’t hurt to ask the creditors if they would accept reduced payments over a longer time; that way, they don’t have to wait for a bankruptcy settlement and risk getting nothing.